MicrosoftDocs/azure-devops-docs/docs/report/dashboards/configure-burndown-burnup-widgets.md

 ## Interpret a Burndown or Burnup chart

 Looking at the burndown chart, a team can not only get immediate insight as to their progress, but also learn about their rhythm and behavior.
-Most burndown lines are not straight lines.
-The team never moves at exactly one fixed velocity and scope might be added on the way.
-For example, if your projected completion date has moved, you may want to ask
+Most burndown lines aren't straight lines.
+The team never moves at exactly one fixed velocity.
+Scope increases occur over time.
+For example, if your projected completion date moves, you may want to ask one of these questions:
-* Are we adding too much scope?
+* *Are we adding too much scope?*
-* Is the average burnrate changing, and if so, why?
+* *Is the average burnrate changing, and if so, why?*

-The burndown chart also helps the teams understand if the release is at risk.
-If the projected end date exceeds the release target date, you may need to reduce scope or lengthen your project.
+Burndown charts also help teams understand risks to their release.
+If the projected end date exceeds the release target date, teams may need to reduce scope or lengthen the project.
 Burndown can also indicate that progress is greater than anticipated, providing the uncommon, but wonderful option of adding scope.

 As the following diagram shows, charts based on the Burndown and Burnup widgets provide a number of calculated elements.